Generative Modeling Enables Molecular Structure Retrieval from Coulomb Explosion Imaging: Results

 \subsection{Training}

 Unlike text or image generation models, for which there exists an enormous amount of training data, deep learning models in physical sciences often face the data scarcity issue, which is one of the main obstacles preventing the widespread adoption of deep learning techniques for solving physics-related problems.
 For the molecular structure retrieval problem, we created two training datasets by performing Coulomb explosion simulations at two levels of theory.
-One level involves the \textit{ab initio} calculation of the XFEL-induced Coulomb explosion of molecules, which has been shown to produce results that agree with experiments.
-A similar level of theory was used, for example, in \cite{boll_x-ray_2022}.
+One level involves the ab initio calculation of the XFEL-induced Coulomb explosion of molecules, which tracks the quantum transition probabilities across all participating electronic configurations while treating the nuclei as moving in a classical force field \cite{Ho-2017-JPB}.
+It has been shown to produce results that agree with experiments \cite{li_imaging_2025}.
+A similar level of theory was used, for example, in Refs. \cite{boll_x-ray_2022, richard_imaging_2025}.
 These high-level simulations are computationally expensive.
-Thus we created only a small dataset containing 76000 samples, using a thousand CPUs for more than a month.
+Thus we created only a small dataset containing 76,000 samples, using a thousand CPUs for more than a month.
 A portion of this dataset was kept for validation (10\%) and testing (10\%) purposes.
 Since the computation time scales roughly exponentially with the number of atoms, these simulations were limited to molecules with fewer than ten atoms, which was a compromise to balance the dataset size with computational constraints.
 The second level of theory is a much cheaper, classical Coulomb explosion model with crude approximations \cite{li_coulomb_2022}.
 It was used to generate a dataset that is about a hundred times larger.
 MOLEXA was first trained on this large but inaccurate dataset and then on the small dataset, which is more accurate and best reflects the reality of a CEI experiment.
 We found that the two-stage training approach reduced the structure prediction error by a factor of two compared to training solely on the smaller but more accurate dataset.